 The smartest birds are thought to be as intelligent as the smartest of animals, including dolphins, whales, great apes and probably some people as well.
 And they don’t have to attend a human-run school, either!

-This blog discusses smart birds who show amazing skills both in the wild and in captivity, including in some cases a capacity for analytical reasoning.
+This blog discusses smart birds who show amazing skills both in the wild and in captivity.
+Moreover, in some cases they even exhibit analytical reasoning!

 Animals Have Nutritional Deficiencies